HIGH FREQUENCY AND TRICKY WORDS

 The children are taught the sets of words in phonics lessons e.g. they will learn Phase 3 Set 9 words alongside learning Phase 3 graphemes.
 The children take the sets of words home with them to practise.
 Each set has two copies of each word, on different coloured card.
 This means that children can play games e.g. snap, to make learning them a fun and engaging experience.
 The children will take home their first set of words once they have started reading Lilac book band, which is usually during Nursery or Reception.

-We aim for all children to be able to instantly sight read the first 100 high frequency words by the end of Year 1 but due to individual needs some children will continue to learn them into Year 2 and beyond.
-Once children have learnt the first 100 words by sight, they then begin to learn the next 200 Common Words.
-These are not routinely sent home on flash cards but will occasionally be so as to ensure we meet the needs of individual children.
+We aim for all children to be able to instantly sight read the first 100 high frequency words by the end of Year 1 but, due to individual needs, some children will continue to learn them into Year 2 and beyond.
+Once the children have learnt the first 100 words by sight, they then begin to learn the next 200 Common Words.
+These are not routinely sent home on flash cards but will be occasionally so as to ensure we meet the needs of individual children.

-Within the list of 100 High Frequency words are the Tricky Words taught in each phase (highlighted in yellow on the list attached below).
-What makes these words 'tricky' is that they cannot be sounded out and blended correctly using the child's phonics knowledge at that phase of learning.
+Within the list of 100 High Frequency words are the Tricky Words taught in each phase, these are highlighted in yellow.
+What makes these words 'tricky' is that they can not be sounded out and blended correctly using the child's phonics knowledge at that phase of learning.
 They therefore have to be learnt as a whole word through regular exposure and practise.